 My PhD (supervised by Amanda Ridley & Arpat Ozgul) will involve the study of long-term population dynamics in the Pied Babbler (Turdoides bicolour).
 I will look at the influence of decision-making and communication on cooperation and conflict resolution at both group and population level, and how this affects susceptibility to extinction in small populations.
 I will also examine the extent to which reproductive failure and extinction risk are exacerbated or moderated by climate change, in the volatile and arid landscape in which this species occurs .

 My interests stem from the belief that understanding more about animal behaviour and population dynamics is essential to promote effective conservation biology and population management.

-Dr Benjamin Ashton, former PhD student and now research collaborator, Western Magpie Research Project
+Dr Benjamin Ashton, former PhD student (graduated) and now research collaborator, Western Magpie Research Project